timberlandstack/web-controllers/README.md

 # Timberland - Web Controllers
-The `web-controllers` package aims at being a more modern, lightweight and ergonomic approach to alternatives like [jQuery](https://github.com/jquery/jquery) and [Stimulus](https://github.com/hotwired/stimulus), projects that have heavily inspired the API of this project.
+The `web-controllers` package aims at being a more modern, lightweight and modular approach to alternatives like [jQuery](https://github.com/jquery/jquery) and [Stimulus](https://github.com/hotwired/stimulus).

 Some key features:
-- Automatically add event listeners as declared in the HTML
 - Easily select and hydrate elements (`Ref`s) inside and scoped to the controller
-- Add lifecycle methods for elements entering and exiting [TODO] the DOM without the need for any `MutationObserver`
-- Web Components (more specifically, `CustomElements` API) for initializing the controllers, giving you more flexibility over how and when these are initialized
+- Optional Utility Web Components (more specifically, `CustomElements` API) for having a declarative experience in your HTML
-- [TODO] Lazy initialize the controllers for better performance and as a more declarative replacement for the `IntersectionObserver` (which is used behind scenes)
+- Lazy initialize the controllers for better performance and as a more declarative replacement for the `IntersectionObserver` (which is used behind scenes)
-- [TODO] Ability to extend the `Context` class for adding your own custom helpers
-- [TODO] Ability to add "directives" for performing adding custom behaviours when hydrating `Ref`s
-- Very small bundle size: **1.4kb** minified + gzipped
+- Very small bundle size: **1.5kb** minified + gzipped, but can be stripped down if you don't want to use the built-in custom elements.
 > [!NOTE]
 > The API is still under active development.
 We can still cut down some code to compensate for new upcoming features, so this shouldn't change much.